 Illene Cupit, who earned her doctorate at Temple University, is a Professor of Human Development at the University of Wisconsin-Green Bay.
 She developed the Dying, Death & Loss course on her campus more than 20 years ago, and is the founder of the campus Death, Dying and Bereavement Institute, providing outreach education for professionals in northeast Wisconsin.
 Dr. Cupit’s research has focused on college student bereavement, adolescent grief, death education and death in child care centers.
 She also founded Camp Lloyd, a day camp for grieving children, named in honor of her husband.

-Dr. Cupit is a board member of the Association for Death Education and Counseling and is president-elect of ADEC for 2012.
+Dr. Cupit is a past board member of the Association for Death Education and Counseling and past president of ADEC for 2012.
 She is also a member of the American Psychological Society, International Society for Infant Studies, National Collegiate Honors Council, and Society for Research in Child Development.
 She was recently awarded the 2010 UW-Green Bay Research Scholar Award.

 Richard Kadison, M.D.